microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 The supported ```payload_kind``` value is 'all'.

+### add_fuzzable_dates: bool (default False)
+Set to True to generate additional dates near the current date (e.g. one in the future) that will be used for fuzzable date types in addition to the values specified in the dictionary.
+Since some API parameters require a current or future date, this setting can be used to generate those values, without having to modify the dictionary.

 ### max_request_execution_time: float (default 120, max 600)
 The maximum amount of time, in seconds, to wait for a response after sending a request.